healthchecks/healthchecks/README.md

 * healthchecks is configured to use a SQLite database by default.
 To use PostgreSQL or MySQL database, create and edit `hc/local_settings.py` file.
-  There is a template you can copy and edit as needed:
+  There is a template you can copy and edit as needed(make sure you've already got PostgreSQL or MySQL prepared--database and user creation, of course including essential privileges):

         $ cd ~/webapps/healthchecks
         $ cp hc/local_settings.py.example hc/local_settings.py